what are Digital Dental X-Rays?

 - Delayed tooth eruption pattern

-What to Expect During X-Rays
+What should I Expect During oral X-Rays?

 At Cranston Dental Group, our team uses advanced digital dental radiography, which emits significantly less radiation than traditional films and offers a faster, safer, and more comfortable diagnostic process.
 Often performed at the start of your dental exam, digital imaging generally takes less than five minutes to complete.
 Our well-trained team uses a small x-ray sensor to take digital x-rays that transmit crisp, high-quality images directly to your patient chart.
 These images can be enlarged to reveal even greater detail and allow for earlier diagnosis of oral conditions in a number of cases.